jac-uk/documentation/docs/architecture/data-models/top-level-platform.md

 Documents this collection represent candidates applying for one or more judicial roles.

-## Collection: `qualifyingTests`

-Documents this collection represent online tests which candidates applying for a judicial role must sit.

-Note: Not all exercises/vacancies have qualifying tests.
-Note: Equal Merit Tie-breaker tests are also stored in the `qualifyingTests` collection, denoted by the `isTieBreaker` flag on the document.

-## Collection: `qualifyingTestResponses`

-After an online test has been created for an exercise the JAC selects candidates that should sit the test.
-The test is then _activated_ by the JAC, at which point a copies of the test are created in the `qualifyingTestResponses` collection for each candidate.
-These documents are start off as blank test papers, and eventually store candidate's answers (responses).

 ## Collection: `qualifyingTestReports`

 Documents in this collection represent a report containing stastical data about one more qualifying tests,